 As always, when I started my day in the city I was armed with a Marco Polo guide.
 When visiting a new city I will always carry a travel book with me, even in the UK, Marco Polo, in particular, are my favourite as they come with an easy to read map – which was perfect for locating all the Harry Potter spots in Oxford.
 Aside from the map, the books always have a variety of self-guided walking tours which are perfect for following if it is your first time in a city.

-A Self Guided Harry Potter Tour in Oxford
+Harry Potter Filming Locations in Oxford

 Spoiler Alert: The content below may ruin the surprises for those who haven’t watched or read the Harry Potter series yet. (if you haven’t, what are you waiting for?!)